KostasValeckas/PyLongslit/docs/sensfunction.rst

 ====================

 This procedure is used to obtain a sensitivity function.
-The sensitivity function is essentially a conversion factor between observed counts pr. second and flux in physical units.
+The sensitivity function is essentially a conversion factor between observed counts per second and flux in physical units.
 For further explanation, see the :ref:`further description of the sensitivity function <sensfunction_math>`.